 There are several defenses to murder and lesser homicide charges under Colorado law.
 The specific defense used will depend on the facts of your case, and the criminal charge; however, self-defense, provocation, and elemental defenses are all available to fight murder and homicide charges.

 If you have been charged with murder or homicide a skilled Denver murder defense attorney is essential.
-Get in touch with experienced Denver homicide defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (303)-856-5700.
+Get in touch with experienced Denver homicide defense attorney Jason Savela by calling (720) 821-1001.